ruslan-rv-ua/BrowserSelector/README.md

 - **arguments**: Command line arguments.
 Use `{url}` as placeholder for the URL
 - **defaultCommandIndex**: Index of the default browser (0-based)
 - **waitTime**: Auto-open timer duration in seconds (1-10, default: 10)

+## ❓ Troubleshooting

+### Configuration file is corrupted
+If `config.json` becomes invalid or corrupted, the application will detect this on startup.
+It will attempt to create a new default configuration file.
+You can also manually delete `config.json` to force a reset.

+### Browser not opening
+- Check if the path in `config.json` is correct.
+- If using just the executable name (e.g., `chrome.exe`), ensure it is available in your system's PATH.
+- Verify that the arguments placeholder `{url}` is present if needed.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📄 License